frhrdr/vrnn/README.md

 - build VRNN, run on handwriting data

 ###in progress:
-- try and get an actual mixture going
+- try and get an actual mixture and binary loss
-- test binary loss

 ###to do:
-- extend to full length data
+- extend to full length data? or stay at 500?
-- consider correlated output dist
+- consider correlated output dist - naaaa, given how tiny cov gets, this would have near to no effect
 - report

 ###notes:
-- reconsider gradient clipping and masking
+- reconsider gradient clipping
 - contrib training bucket by seq len & tensorarray
 - test single latent dim
+- masking: renormalizing over remaining over unmasked errors might make them overly important

 ###test log: